Need to know: 7 myths about the Whitsundays

 And three things that are actually true

-A heart-shaped reefs, the world’s best beach and whales – three more great reasons to visit the Whitsundays.
+A heart-shaped reef, the world’s best beach and whales – three more great reasons to visit the Whitsundays.

 There is a reef in the shape of a heart and a flight over Heart Reef is top of the to-do list for most Whitsundays visitors.
 You can fly by helicopter to Heart Island pontoon for a glass-bottom boat tour and snorkelling in a nearby lagoon.
 Only six guests on a champagne budget are allowed though.